A Guide to Maximising Social Value

 Social value refers to the benefits organisations and social enterprises provide to both society and the economy.
-Over the last few years, there has been an increase in demand to measure and maximise it, with many organisations seeking to understand and communicate the positive social values they are creating in an attempt to attain economical, environmental and social benefits.
+Over the last few years, there has been an increased demand to measure and maximise it, with many organisations seeking to understand and communicate the positive social values they are creating in an attempt to attain economical, environmental and social benefits.

 But, Why is it Important?

 The amendments focus on issues beyond simply creating monetary value by enticing consumers, and instead, require commissioners to reduce environmental impact, increase accessibility and inclusivity in the workforce and support employee health and wellbeing.
 This has challenged organisations to be more transparent in showcasing areas of added social value.

 Due to its intangible nature, there are various ways to maximise social value.
 However, these methods can often be difficult to navigate through, acting as a barrier to implementation.
-So, with this in mind, we have piled together a list of top tips to help you get the best out of your social value.
+So, with this in mind, we have piled together 4 top tips to help you get the best out of your social value.

 1. Have a defined vision

 It is important to have a clear and concise definition of what social value mean to your organisation.
 So consider questions like: what is your social value strategy, policy or framework?
 It is also worth considering additional, broader social factors that may influence community opinions.
 This is because it will allow the organisation to identify the value they want to add and the subsequent stakeholders that will attend.

 2. Consider long-term partnership